 Pay other bills.
-In most long-term lets, you’ll be paying council tax, utilities (including water), TV licence and telephone charges
+In most long-term lets, you’ll be paying council tax, utilities (including water), TV license and telephone charges

-Respect neighbours – so no making noise, putting rubbish in the wrong place or obstructing common areas
+Respect neighbors – so no making noise, putting rubbish in the wrong place or obstructing common areas

 Look after the property.

 The agent’s job might be to market the property, arrange the signing of agreements and payment of the first period’s rent and deposit.
 After that, you may find you are dealing directly with a landlord who will look after the management.
 However, most landlords tend to leave the management up to the letting agent.
 The good news is that you are not expected to maintain the building – that’s the landlord’s job.
 But you should behave in such a way that the building is properly cared for.

 Tell your landlord if you are going away for longer than 14 days – because this will affect his/her insurance policy